Atlanta Human Resource Management Programs

 Bachelor of Business Administration in Managerial Sciences, Human Resource Management Concentration

-The BBA in Managerial Sciences is a 120-credit-hour program that requires students to complete general education courses as well as business foundation courses, such as accounting and macroeconomics.
+The BBA in Managerial Sciences program requires students to complete general education courses as well as business foundation courses, such as accounting and macroeconomics.
 All BBA students take a course in human resource management, another in managerial decision making and one in operations management.
 They also must complete a writing course that teaches critical thinking.
-Students who choose the HRM concentration take courses in legal issues of HR, compensation and employee selection processes.
+Students who choose the HRM concentration can take courses in legal issues of HR, compensation and employee selection processes.

 Master of Business Administration, Human Resource Management Concentration

 The MBA program at Georgia State University is for experienced business professionals.
 It requires 39 to 54 credit hours, depending upon the student's previous education and options chosen and should be completed within five years.
 In order to be accepted to the program, students must have an undergraduate degree and basic knowledge of computers and college algebra.
 All MBA students take core courses in business fundamentals and complete a capstone course in global competitive strategy.
 HRM students complete a basic human resource management course as well as courses in recruitment and compensation.
-Elective course options include international and strategic human resources, legal and ethical considerations, and field research.
+Elective course options include international and strategic human resources and legal and ethical considerations.

 Gwinnett Technical College